algomo/knowledge-base/docs/docs/data-sources/Tags.md

 Response: The algebra syllabus includes solving systems of equations in matrices, ...
 ```

-**Combination**
+#### Combination of Tags
-A subset of questions would use both tags at once, leading to a two tiered branching structure shown below.
+A subset of questions would use both tags at once, leading to a two tiered branching structure.
+Let us consider the example question: "Where can I find the Math & Logic Program?"

 ![Math-and-logic-branches](./images/math-n-logic-branches.png)

-Here are some example intents demonstrating how the branching structure of the answers to the question 'Where can I find the Math & Logic Program' is captured in tagged intents.
-The first intent below shows the Teacher branch.
-Note that since this answer does not depend on the education stage (the teacher's list of programs is automatically adjusted), the intent shown below does not contain the Education Stage tag.
+Let us go look at the branches one at a time.

+##### Tag: Role - Teacher
+For this example, we assume that the answer does not depend on the education stage.
+Therefore, the intent for the teacher branch does not have the `Education Stage` tag.
 ```
 Intent: Where can I find the Math & Logic Program?
 Tags: Role - Teacher
 Response: To view the available programs on the app...
 ```

+##### Tag: Role - Parent
 These next two intents represent the parent branches.
 The first intent applies to only parents with middle school children, so it has both the `Role:Parent` tag and the `Education Stage: Midde School` tag.
-The second intent applies to parents with children of education levels other than middle school, so it has the `Role:Parent` tag and no Education Stage tag.

 ```
 Intent: Where can I find the Math & Logic Program?